jezras/CrashDataExplorer/README.md

 * Area Name
 * Polygon coordinates

-If you don't have access to these sorts of datasets about your community, you may need to seek partnerships such as with a local university, and/or advoate for open data before you can create an instance of Crash Data Explorer.
+If you don't have access to these sorts of datasets about your community, you may need to seek partnerships such as with a local university, and/or advocate for open data before you can create an instance of Crash Data Explorer.

 ## Environment Requirements